 When cooking more eggs than 4 eggs at a time, it’s advisable to cook them in batches.
 Batches make the process easier and ensure the eggs come out just right and don’t end up under cooked.

-It’s crucial that you use a timer when making soft-boiled eggs.
+It’s crucial that you use a kitchen timer when making soft-boiled eggs.
 Simply watching the clock is the easiest way to mess up your eggs.
 The moment your timer goes off, have a bowl nearby to transfer your eggs to.
 Some people prefer filling the bowl with ice, which will cool the eggs and prevent them from continuing to cook from the existing heat inside the eggs.
 However, you want to remove the eggs from the ice after just one minute, or they will get too cold, and you’ll be stuck eating cold eggs for breakfast.

 Serving Soft-boiled Eggs

 If you’ve had soft-boiled eggs before, you recall how they are like a little package nestled neatly inside of an egg cup.
 Egg cups are designed solely for soft-boiled eggs, as it keeps the shell together and sturdy, while making it easy to dip your toast inside the egg.
 There are two ways to open the egg once it’s in the egg holder.
-If you have an egg-cutter, that device will easily remove the top of the egg shell, exposing the inside.
+If you have an egg slicer, that device will easily remove the top of the egg shell, exposing the inside.
 However, you can also use the edge of a knife and gently tap around the top of the egg until the top is easily removed.
 Once you get the top open, you can dig right in and enjoy.